 Yes, you read right.
 Canned food isn’t always bad!
 In fact, this Canned Salmon Salad combines tender salmon (preservative-free!), crunchy peppers and carrots, soft avocado, tangy capers, and a creamy Greek yogurt and mayo sauce, for a healthy lunch idea packed with protein, healthy fats, omega-3 fatty acids, and several vitamins and minerals.
 Best of all, this quick lunch idea takes just 10 minutes to prepare!

-This Greek Salad Recipe is crunchy and hearty from raw vegetables, Kalamata olives, feta cheese, and a fresh and flavorful Greek salad dressing.
+This Traditional Greek Salad Recipe is crunchy and hearty from raw vegetables, Kalamata olives, feta cheese, and a fresh and flavorful Greek salad dressing.
 The result is a salad with the perfect combination of salty, savory, creamy, crunchy, and fresh for a filling homemade lunch in just 15 minutes!

 These healthy Chicken Tostadas look (and taste) like a treat and labor of love.
 Surprisingly, they take just 10 minutes to make, piled up high with fresh and delicious toppings like shredded chicken, beans, avocado, crumbled cheese, and veggies.
 The result is a quick, healthy homemade lunch or dinner!